-We honestly don’t need them, but I wanted to fill the spaces next to each side of the bed since it looked pretty horrible just plain jane.
+We honestly don’t need them, but I wanted to fill the spaces next to each side of the bed since it looked very plain jane.
 Plus, the last time I tried to fill the space with window shutters and these lamp shade pendant lights we never even used them.
-Major bummer, but you live and your learn.
+Major bummer, but you live and you learn.

-So, what do you know… as I’m perusing the aisles looking for inspiration I see these two folding tv trays for a whopping $10 a piece (they might even be cheaper at your local store).
+So, what do you know… as I’m perusing the aisles looking for inspiration I see these two folding tv trays for a whopping $10 apiece.

-That my friend, is most definitely within my budget even if I had no clue at the time how I would make look “pretty”.
+That my friend is most definitely within my budget even if I had no clue at the time how I would make them look “pretty”.

-As in, buy stuff you think you can use, and then stare at them for a few hours contemplating the most useful ways to use your new purchase?
+As in, you buy stuff that you think you can use, and then stare at it for a few hours contemplating the most useful ways to use it.

-This is usually the point where I start rummaging through my humongous stack of home decor magazines (hence how I found a similar Pottery Barn creation!) and mixing and mashing together ideas until I finally find something I like.
+This is also the point where I usually start rummaging through my humongous stack of home decor magazines (hence how I found a similar Pottery Barn creation!) and mixing/mashing ideas together until I finally find something I like.

 There are probably one hundred and one different ways you could go about creating this gem of a DIY nightstand, but I’m a creature of habit and decided to keep it simple.

-First of all, I removed the “legs” from both of my stands and then removed the rounded corners with our handy dandy table saw.
-This will help me keep everything lined up just the way I like it!
+2. Then, remove the rounded corners with your table saw.
+This will help keep everything lined up just the way I like it!

-Also, to keep everything lined up exactly how the pieces arrived I decided to use the “tray” portion as my bottom piece.
-I could still see the holes for my legs, and like I said… let’s just keep this project easy. ;)
+3. Also, to keep everything lined up exactly how the pieces arrived I decided to use the “tray” portion as my bottom piece.
+I could still see the holes in my legs, and as I said… let’s just keep this project easy. 😉

-And now it’s time to paint!
+7. And now it’s time to paint!
 I have a huge crush on satin exterior paint in just the standard white.
-I can’t explain it, but it’s just my favorite and go-to.
+I can’t explain it, but it’s just my favorite as well as my go-to.

 Please excuse the mess.
 Ava and I were making memories.

-One of the best things about creating your own furniture is making space for hiding your randomness that you might need.
+One of the best things about creating your own furniture is making space for hiding the randomness that you might need.

 What am I going to fill in mine?